Mobile commerce: Influence on youth markets

 Mobile media is a rapidly changing field.
 New technologies, such as WiMax, act to accelerate innovation in mobile commerce.
 Early pioneers in mobile advertising include Vodafone, Orange, and SK Telecom.
 An empirical study shows that over 70% of mobile commerce users are under the age of 25, as of 2019.

 Mobile devices are heavily used in South Korea to conduct mobile commerce.
 Mobile companies in South Korea believed that mobile technology would become synonymous with the youth lifestyle, based on their experience with previous generations of South Koreans.
 "Profitability for device vendors and carriers hinges on high-end mobile devices and the accompanying killer applications," said Daniel Longfield.

 Payment methods

-Consumers can use many forms of payment in mobile commerce, including:
+Consumers can use multiple forms of payment in mobile commerce, including: